 Root Crops Grown In The Philippines

-Whether we're talking about home or backyard vegetable gardening, or crop production, the following are the root crops one would commonly seen grown in the Philippines.
+Whether we're talking about home or backyard vegetable gardening, or crop production, the following are the root crops one would commonly see grown in the country.
 These crops are those you would usually see in the market.
-It's a good source of income as well when grown in backyard gardens for those living in the provinces and provides a fresh product for the consumption of the family.
+It's a good source of income as well when grown in backyard gardens for those living in the provinces, a fresh product for the consumption of the family.

-I remember back then, my parents would grow cassava, sweet potatoes, ginger, and vegetables on the vacant lot of the farm where we have lived for almost four years.
-We have fresh vegetables whenever we wanted to and mom sell it as well in the town's market for an extra income.
+I remember back then, my parents would grow cassava, sweet potatoes, ginger, and vegetables on the farm's vacant lot where we have lived for almost four years.
+We have fresh vegetables whenever we wanted to and mom sells it as well in the town's market for an extra income.
 Not only that, the sweet potatoes and cassava makes a quick, healthy snack too.
 You probably are familiar with those mentioned, but what about the rest?
 What are the root crops commonly grown or found in the Philippines?

 Jicama (pachyrhizus erosus)

 Jicama is one of those crops that would always remind me of my childhood.
 Traveling back and fort from my birthplace, Zambales, there would always jicama vendors on the bus station trying to get passersby and passengers attention and some would even get on the bus, offering passengers to buy jicamas.
 Known as singkamas in Tagalog, jicama is a favorite with vinegar and salt (or without.)
 It's juicy, crunchy flesh is rich in A, B, and C vitamins and most likely you would see jicamas available on roadside fruit stands while traveling.
 It is also being sold in skewers usually with shrimp paste.

 Taro (colocasa esculenta)